IPS-LMU/WebSpeechRecorderNg/README.md

 Properties:
  * name: Optional name of section
- * mode: enum: "MANUAL", "AUTOPROGRESS" or "AUTORECORDING"
+ * mode: enum: `MANUAL`, `AUTOPROGRESS` or `AUTORECORDING`
  * promptUnits: array: List of prompt units.
+ * training: boolean: Section is intended as training for the subject.
+The recording items of a training section are ignored when the completeness of the session (each prompt item is recorded) is checked.

 ### Embedded entity Prompt Unit